anteroul/rasputin/README.md

 # Rasputin
 Rasputin fork bomb.
 Running the program inside a VM is recommended.
-FOR EDUCATIONAL PURPOSES ONLY!
+FOR EDUCATIONAL USE ONLY!